-Blac Chyna Shares A Birthday Message To Ex Rob Kardashian On Instagram
+Blac Chyna Shares A Birthday Message To Her Ex, Rob Kardashian, On Instagram

 — E!
 News (@enews) March 18, 2019

-While the two were appeared to be amicable during the split, things went south in July 2017 when Kardashian posted nude photos of Chyna (real name Angela White) on his Instagram account.
+While the two were appeared to be amicable during the split, things went south in July of 2017 when Kardashian posted nude photos of Chyna (real name Angela White) on his Instagram account.
 According to Us, the debacle left Chyna feeling disrespected by her ex’s revenge porn antics.
 The influencer soon decided to file a restraining order against Kardashian and opened up about the ordeal on Nightline.

 “I was devastated,” Chyna said.
 ‘The moral of the story is that he doesn’t respect me, so if you can’t respect me, you have to respect the law.”